hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 }];
 mychaincode.setCollectionConfigPackageDefinition(config_def));

+mychaincode.setInitRequired(true);

 // set the sequence (modification) number - default is 1 mychaincode.setSequence(1); // must increment for each definition change
 ```

 ### Step 2: Package

-One organization will
-take the source artifacts, chaincode source code and metadata files, and have
-the fabric-client package them.
-This package may then be sent to other
-organizations or administrators of your fabric network to be installed on
+The chaincode needs to be packaged before it can be installed on your peers.
+You
-the network.
+can use the package method to create a chaincode package in the required format.

+The method creates a tar file from your chaincode source code, artifacts, and
+metadata files.
+This step can be done by one organization if you want to ensure
+that every channel member is using the same chaincode package.
+Optional you may
+create a package label and assign it to this package to help identify the
+chaincode package after it is installed on your peers.

-The following example is for the organization that packages the code
+The following example packages a golang chaincode.
+This package can then be
-and then will send to other organizations to be installed.
+optionally be sent to other channel members out of band.

 ```
 // package the source code